prajjwal531/AMAZON-AWS/Readme.md

 To start the deployment we have already built the war file and setup db information in the code to access rds db. after checking sucessfully testing dynamic inventory setup, we can run this playbook using command give below.
 The link to setup dynamic inventory in your local machine can be found [here](https://aws.amazon.com/blogs/apn/getting-started-with-ansible-and-dynamic-amazon-ec2-inventory-management/).
-Also, most of this setup are being taken care by "environmentsetup.sh" script that we have run Initially.
+Also, most of this setup are being taken care by "environmentsetup.sh" script that we have run initially.

  #### ansible-playbook deployment.yml